fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Lab setting is not separate feature in UI but controls whether experimental features to be made available to user.
 This is controlled by flag showLabSettings which is set to false.
 So, if a feature is experimental it wont be shown to user.
 Lazy load room members
 There was no changes required to turn off this feature as it seems to be discontinued in current state of codebase in element-web.
-Create conference calls with JITSI
-It is not a separate setting option to turn JITSI off and on.
+Create conference calls with JITSI  ( setting must be turned off and not visible) It is not a separate setting option to turn JITSI off and on.
 However, what server is used for JITSI is controlled by config.
 In order to enable JITSI conference call and be able to use it, a config needs to be passed on our custom config. jitsi.preferredDomain controls JITSI conference calls.
 OOTB behavior would be that it defaults to matrix JITSI server.
 This is future discussion as how we want to handle this.
-JITSI config value jitsi  has been changed to jitsi to disconnect our UI to jitsi server domain.
+JITSI config value jitsi  has been changed to DISABLED_jitsi to disconnect our UI to jitsi server domain.
 Data save mode
 There was no evidence of anything in codebase in setting to mention this was available in web.
 Send voice messages